Do You Wish You Had More Lilac Bushes To Enjoy?

 I’m looking forward to many lilac arrangements next Spring.

-As you can see, we finished our DIY Greenhouse, and the lilacs look wonderful here.
+As you can see, we finished our DIY Greenhouse, and the lilacs look lovely here.
 To see more about the greenhouse, check out How to Build a DIY Greenhouse.

 Thank you so much for stopping by.
 Although this is a departure from my usual decorating and DIY posts, I hope you enjoyed it.